 Cornstarch gravy is typically clearer than gravy made with potato starch.
-In the refrigerator or freezer, gravy made with any starch will not survive as long as gravy made with flour.
-It’s ideal to make only what you’ll be able to eat for the time being.
+In the refrigerator or freezer, gravy made with starch will not survive as long as gravy made with flour.
+It’s ideal for making only what you’ll be able to eat for the time being.

 Gluten-free gravy recipes